Asgari-research/mof-chemical-holdouts/data/README.md

 }
 ```

-ARC--MOF is distributed under the Creative Commons Attribution 4.0 International license.
-Because `clean_data.csv` is derived from ARC--MOF, users should follow the original ARC--MOF license and citation requirements.
+Users should follow the original ARC--MOF license and citation requirements.
+Because `clean_data.csv` is derived from ARC--MOF, it should not be described as the original ARC--MOF database.

 ## Files not included